bnoden/OffAndUp/readme.md

 UI extensions for the PC version of OfferUp.com

 I've been a regular buyer and seller on OfferUp.com for years now.
-I created OfferUpUI
+I started OfferUpUI
-for personal use in an attempt to improve the UI/UX on the website for PC.
-Maybe other
+in an attempt to improve the UI/UX on the website for PC, for personal use.
-people would also appreciate this?

 Any ideas or requests to expand or improve this will be strongly considered.